adamchainz/time-machine/docs/usage.rst

   ``travel()`` is a class that allows time travel, to the datetime specified by ``destination``.
   It does so by mocking all functions from Python's standard library that return the current date or datetime.
-  It can be used independently, as a function decorator, or as a context manager (including async context manager).
+  It can be used independently, as a function decorator, or as a context manager (synchronous or asynchronous).

   ``destination`` specifies the datetime to move to.
   It may be: